 Three channels are ideal for hybrid-white LED color-mixing, to transition between different color temperatures of white.
 The RC4 Hue/Saturation/Level (HSL) Color Controller delivers best-in-class color consistency over the entire dimming range, ensuring precise mix ratios even at very low dimmer levels using 16-bit (65,536 step) dimming.
 Unlike single-channel DMX control of color from a console, which is limited to 256 steps and becomes heavily quantized at low levels, the RC4 HSL Color Controller maintains high ratiometric precision throughout the dimming range.

-In addition, RC4 ColorMatch™ on the DMX4dim makes it easy to calibrate intensity between two light sources.
+In addition, RC4 ColorMatch™ on dimmers makes it easy to calibrate the color rendering between two light sources.

 Many pulse-width-modulation (PWM) dimmers look good to the human eye, but produce banding, blinking, and other anomalies when used with video cameras.
 For this reason, all RC4 Series 3 dimmers provide multiple PWM frequencies.
 Low frequencies are most efficient, ideal for high-wattage incandescent lighting.
 Mid frequencies improve the appearance of LEDs by eliminating visible strobing in human peripheral vision.
 High frequencies eliminate video artifacts.
 And finally, supersonic PWM frequencies, though least efficient for power handling, provide PWM dimming without audio interference when used near microphones and electrified musical instruments.